 Homeowner Choices UNder NEM 3.0

 Instead, under California NEM 3.0, homeowners now should either go in one of two directions.
 They could install a smaller system that will produce only enough electricity to offset their energy usage during the day when the sun is shining.
-In this scenario, it may reduce their dependence on their utility company by up to 60%.
+In this scenario, it may reduce their dependence on their utility company by up to 60% to 70%.
 This would dramatically lower the overall energy costs.

-Or homeowners could install a system that produces up to 100% of the energy that they use if they also install a battery or multiple batteries.
+Or homeowners could install a system that produces up to 100% or more of the energy that they use if they also install a self-consumtion battery.
 The battery would store the excess energy the system produces during the day for use at night when the solar system has stopped producing energy.
-This would also offset the higher cost per kWh charged by utility companies during peak hours which are typically 5 pm to 9 pm.
+This would also offset the higher cost per kWh charged by utility companies during peak hours (Time of Use Rates) which are typically 4 pm to 9 pm.

 Now for far less cost a homeowner can have their solar system produce and store energy during the day and use that energy at night without sending any energy back to the electric grid.
 They would be offsetting the high kWh cost, especially during peak hours.
 And they would be lowering their installation costs because of the lower costs of the consumption battery.